Geosynchronous/P6-Mobile-Portfolio/README.md

 - Can the Idle time be reduced with intiating `will-change` somehow for the slider change and the pizza size change?
 - Can the render pipline for resizing the pizzas be reduced by using using `transform: Scale(x,y)`?
 - Can refactoring `.offsetwidth` remove the forced layout?
+- Looking closer I see that the 100 ms idle is mostly due to the time between the mouse is pressed down and the mouseup, so no need to coerce layout with will-change.

 ### Udacity Reviews